Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-Furthermore, IMRSP explicitly challenges established social norms, particularly Goffman's concept of "civil inattention," where individuals typically ignore each other in public settings to maintain social order \cite{goffman2008behavior}.
+Furthermore, IMRSP explicitly challenges established social norms, particularly Goffman's concept of ``civil inattention,'' where individuals typically ignore each other in public settings to maintain social order \cite{goffman2008behavior}.
 By introducing visible, unconventional behaviors into shared public spaces, MR street play inherently disrupts these existing norms, compelling bystanders to acknowledge and respond to unusual public performances.
 While some individuals might appreciate these playful disruptions as novel or refreshing, others could interpret them negatively, perceiving such activities as intrusive or socially inappropriate.
 This tension could potentially lead to social friction or resistance against MR enthusiasts, highlighting the need for proactive design and policy considerations to manage public interactions sensitively.
+Additional scholarship highlights that the widespread adoption of everyday AR will introduce significant ethical challenges---such as manipulation and information disorder---necessitating clear guidelines for who can mediate reality and for what purpose \cite{OHagan2023Augmenting}.
+Building on this, recent work argues that everyday, pervasive AR demands a new societal consensus on ``perceptual rights'' to protect both users and bystanders from potential misuse and abuse \cite{OHagan2024Viewpoint}.

-Addressing these ethical and social challenges requires careful attention to transparency and consent regarding MR technology usage, ensuring clear communication about data capture and privacy implications.
-Emphasizing group-oriented rather than solitary gameplay may reduce perceptions of awkwardness or intrusiveness.
+\emph{Addressing the social and ethical challenges in IMRSP requires careful attention to transparency and consent regarding MR technology usage, ensuring clear communication about data capture and privacy implications.} Emphasizing group-oriented rather than solitary gameplay may reduce perceptions of awkwardness or intrusiveness~\cite{Deterding2018Alibis}.
 Moreover, urban spatial planning that clearly defines appropriate public spaces or dedicated zones for MR activities could enhance both physical and social safety.
 Proactive measures addressing privacy, safety, and public etiquette concerns will be essential for the successful integration and acceptance of IMRSP in everyday urban life, preventing potential social backlash and fostering a harmonious coexistence between MR players and the broader public.